mpawl/paydirt-spf/README.md

   --domain DOMAIN  Domain to test.
 ```

 Each run of `pd_spf.py` will download the JSON file containing the list of all AWS IP addresses hosted by AWS [here](https://ip-ranges.amazonaws.com/ip-ranges.json).
+This file contains address blocks and the region and service the address block is assigned to.
+This is important because users must specify the appropriate region when when requesting a specific Elastic IP.
+The IP address also must not belong to an AWS infrastructure service.

 Below is the help screen for `pd_testip.py`, detailing the command line options.